Skip to main content

 1. Most Americans are unhappy and pessimistic about their finances

-According to The State of Personal Finance Annual Report by Ramsey Solutions, only 24% of Americans said they had a better year financially in 2022 than in 2021.
-Also, only 40% of Americans are extremely or very optimistic about their financial future.
+According to The State of Personal Finance Annual Report by Ramsey Solutions, only 29% of Americans said they had a better year financially in 2024 than in 2020.
+Also, 78% of Americans are worried about their financial future.

 Although these numbers only show the emotional sentiment, we will later see that Americans are, on average, rightfully worried about their personal finances.